Now, speaking of Planned Parenthood here, ladies and gentlemen, just a quick question here.

 That was severe.

-It was that was severely conservative.
+That was severely conservative.

-I just don't mean anything by talents on lawn from God.
+And I just don't mean anything by it.

 Great to have you with us, folks, the EIB network.

-Positive uplifting, especially the Republican candidates and their supporters have for the most part stuck to laying out their vision for conservatism rather than sniping at each other.
+Positive, uplifting, especially the Republican candidates and their supporters have, for the most part, stuck to laying out their vision for conservatism rather than sniping at each other.

-That's uh I if that's an accurate representation of what's going on, that's a good thing.
+If that's an accurate representation of what's going on, that's a good thing.

 Paul in Fort Walton Beach, Florida.